-This Ordinance comes into force on 1 March 1986.
+This Ordinance comes into force on 1 March 1986

-Final provisions of the Amendment of 20 November 199154
+Transitional Provisions to the Amendment of 20 November 199161

-Final provisions of the Amendment of 15 December 199755
+Transitional Provisions to the Amendment of 15 December 199762

-Final provisions of the Amendment of 25 August 199956
+Transitional Provisions to the Amendment of 25 August 199963

-Final provisions of the Amendment of 30 April 200357
+Transitional Provisions to the Amendment of 30 April 200364

-1 Installations which require a construction permit or planning permission with regard to which no binding decision has been taken at the time this Amendment enters into force must comply with the requirements of the new legislation.

-2 Notwithstanding Article 10, the authorities shall grant time limits of five to ten years for the retrofitting of installations which become subject to mandatory retrofitting after 1 July 2003, but which already comply with the preventive emission limits based on the existing provisions.
+- 1 Installations which require a construction permit or planning permission with regard to which no binding decision has been taken at the time this Amendment enters into force must comply with the requirements of the new legislation. - 2 Notwithstanding Article 10, the authorities shall grant time limits of five to ten years for the retrofitting of installations which become subject to mandatory retrofitting after 1 July 2003, but which already comply with the preventive emission limits based on the existing provisions.
 This is without prejudice to the provisions of Article 10 paragraph 2 letters a and c.

-Final provisions of the Amendment of 23 June 200458
+Transitional Provisions to the Amendment of 23 June 200465